om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Ziti_Network_Design.md

 ![Diagram](imag/DO_network.png)
 Ziti Network/Services configuration:

-# identities configuration:
+# 1.0 Identities configuration:
-- login to controller API in the path of ziti binary home directry:
+## 1.1 login to controller API in the path of ziti binary home directry:
 ```
 ./ziti edge login [controller_ip/url]:8441
 ```
+## 1.2 Create an identity:
-- Create an identity for the open ziti clients and assign an attribute.
+Create an identity for the open ziti clients and assign an attribute.
 I use "ubuntusg" for ubuntu tunneler and “ompc1” for window PC.
 We'll use this attribute when I'll configure the ssh service.
 ```
 ./ziti edge create identity user ompc1 -a window -o ompc1.jwt
 ./ziti edge create identity user ubuntusg -a ubuntu -o ubuntusg.jwt